Hortivation/getting-started/datasource_owners/README.md

 ### B.2 XML Format

-The default XML template can be found in here `datasets/dataset1/data.xml`.
+The default XML template can be found as [data.xml](./datasets/dataset1/data.xml).
 You can replace the `data.xml` file with your own `.xml` file.

 Your XML file only needs to specify the tags that are relevant to your data.
 If you require a different XML format, please communicate with the Hortivation team.